nntzuekai/Respector/README.md

 ### Run Respector on an API

 You need to first build the API.
-For example, for the `Senzing` API described in the paper, execute the following commands under `AE/dataset/senzing-api-server`.
+For example, for the `Senzing` API described in the paper, execute the following command under `AE/dataset/senzing-api-server`.

 ```
 mvn compile
 ```

-The compiled class files would be under `AE/dataset/senzing-api-server/target/classes`
+The compiled class files would be under `AE/dataset/senzing-api-server/target/classes/`

 To run Respector on the API, execute the following command under `AE/source` directory: